unibe-geodata-modelling/2021-glacier-evolution-model/README.md

   - dhm25_grid_raster.tif -> you can copy this from the parametrization ws
   - glacier_tsanfleuron.tif -> you can copy this from the parametrization ws.
   - edit_glacier_tsanfleuron.tif -> you can copy this from the parametrization ws.
   - 98_outline -> this folder contains a shape_file of the glacier outline of the year 1998.
-Drawn according to the Ortophoto and the historical Map of 1998.
-Provided by                           swisstopo.
+Drawn according to the ortophoto and the historical Map of 1998.
+Provided by                           Swisstopo.
 You have this file in the google drive folder
   - 16_outlines -> this folder you can copy from the parametrization ws.
   - GlacierBed.tif -> This is an elevation model of all glacier beds of the Swiss Alps.
 Provided by ETH Zürich.
 You find this file in the google drive folder.
   - deltaH_Glacier de Tsanfleuron.txt -> This is the .txt file of the parametrization.
 You can copy this from the parametrization ws